Colfax fire 78% contained Thursday; cause still under investigation

 Wieber said as of Wednesday afternoon, about 78% of the fire was contained, with about 4/10 of a mile still left to be controlled.
 The fire area is located east of 31 Road, west of 33 Road, north of 12 Road and primarily south of 8 Road.
 The uncontrolled edge of the fire consists mostly of state land, and while there are homes nearby, Wieber said they are quite a distance away and separated by swampland.
 Fire crews Wednesday focused on establishing containment lines on the uncontrolled fire edge, monitored and patrolled the fire area, mopped-up and continued work to fall hazard trees.

-In total, Weiber said 151 structures were threatened by the fire, 86 of which were residences and 65 of which were outbuildings such as sheds and garages.
+In total, Wieber said 151 structures were threatened by the fire, 86 of which were residences and 65 of which were outbuildings such as sheds and garages.

-Although no homes sustained significant damage in the fire, Weiber said the blaze did destroy a travel trailer, a utility trailer, a tractor backhoe and a snowmobile.
+Although no homes sustained significant damage in the fire, Wieber said the blaze did destroy a travel trailer, a utility trailer, a tractor backhoe and a snowmobile.

 With temperatures dipping significantly overnight, Wieber said smoke on Thursday was lying much closer to the ground than it had been, decreasing visibility.
 While road closures have been lifted, Weiber said they’re still advising people to drive carefully through the area, both as a result of lower visibility and because there are quite a few people still working in the area to control the fire.